Ji Kang and Ruan Ji — Talented Scholars in Turbulent Eras

-Ji Kang -- Handsome & Rakish Artist with Solemn and Stirring Ending
+Ji Kang — Handsome and Rakish Artist with A Solemn and Stirring Ending

 Carefree, Handsome and Talented Ji Kang

-He was contemptuous for hierarchy and complicated social etiquette, so his poems and articles were of a brand new style, which was pure, fresh, natural but full of proudness and integrity.
+Ji Kang was contemptuous for the chaotic hierarchy and complicated social etiquette of this turbulent period, so his poems and articles were of a brand new style, which was pure, fresh, natural but full of proudness and integrity.

 Besides, his calligraphy and painting were famous and popular as well.